hapnesbitt/Athena/README.md

 * Athena: I avow to be Mentes friend of your Fathers.
 As you can see I am here with a ships crew I came to see your father they said he what is with his people but looks like the cards are holding him up odysseus isn't dead he's a prisoner on a far off island but tell me are you really so tall you are definitely the son of Odysseus!

-* Telemachus: Yes I am my mother says they say I am same as you.
+* Telemachus: Yes I am my mother says they say I am, same as you.

 * Athena: No you definitely are Penelope popped out a good one, LOL, but tell me what is going on with these wooers, nobody is bringing their own share.